Bahamas beach vacation tips

 Lodging is expensive in The Bahamas, but it is not possible to find accommodation that fits your vacation budget.
 There are few cheap hostels, but the most common places to stay are hotels, Airbnb’s, beach houses, besides some good resorts including the most popular Atlantis Bahamas with its famous water park on Paradise Island.

 If you are visiting with your family you will likely find that Melia Nassau Beach resort makes for an affordable vacation.
 But if you’re embarking on a romantic getaway, Sandals Royal Bahamian is honeymoon worthy.

 A Bahamas beach vacation is the most comfortable when you book an all-inclusive resort, but staying in an apartment so you can save a lot by cooking your food.

 3-star hotel or apartment: 70-150 USD

 4 and 5-star hotels and resorts: 400-550 USD

 To reserve your accommodation, choose a trusted booking site that offers 24/7 customer support in case you would need any help before or during your stay.
-Most of the time we use Booking.com and so far we are very pleased with their service.
+Most of the time we use Booking.com or Expedia.com and so far we are very pleased with their services.